Best RTA by budget

 RTAs solve this problem by having a juice reservoir in the form of a tank.
 With an RTA, you only have to refill it every now and then.
 The best part is that, if you are a light MTL vaper who doesn’t consume a load of juice, this “every now and then” may mean “two or three times per week.”

-Why use an RTA over an RDTA?
+Why Use an RTA Over an RDTA?

 Admittedly RDTAs have the same primary benefit of RTAs over RDAs since they also come with a tank.
 Plus, by being closer to RDAs, they also – usually – have an edge in both flavor and vapor production over an average RTA.